canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

   Suite whenever they're deployed.
 This detail increases deployment time compared to a generic MAAS installation.

-- When using MAAS 1.9, the default storage layout setting is changed from "LVM" to "flat."
+- The default storage layout setting is changed from "LVM" to "flat."
 Some certification tests assume a flat layout, which is the default (and only) option in MAAS 1.8 and earlier.